sst/sst/www/docs/constructs/Service.about.md

 });
 ```

-This will attach the necessary IAM permissions and allow your app to access the bucket through the typesafe [`sst/node`](../clients/index.md) client.
+This will attach the necessary IAM permissions and allow your app to access the bucket via the typesafe [`sst/node`](../clients/index.md) client.

 ```ts {4}
 import { Bucket } from "sst/node/bucket";